“Ah, man, that’s just a bunch of broscience.”

 First of all, I knew the dose.
 So it wasn’t a random amount that I wouldn’t be able to gauge the effectiveness of.

-Secondly, I had alcohol in my system to isolate variables.
-Then, I was also offered Molly on the same night but declined it because it would make the “findings” or my “experiment” more unreliable.
+Secondly, I had no alcohol in my system to isolate variables.
+Then, I was also offered Molly on the same night but declined it because it would make the “findings” of my “experiment” unreliable.
 Here’s the text sequence from John and I (with some extra commentary).

 I also didn’t have any reason to want the adderall to do anything, other than for, you know, fun (no conflict of interest).
 But there could have been a placebo effect, which is important to consider when I think about the effectiveness of the drug.

-With this, I get a decent first understanding of what adderall feels like to me, untained by other substances and in a dose I know.
+With this, I got a decent first understanding of what adderall feels like to me, untainted by other substances and in a dose I know.
 Next time I take adderall, it will just be more data to add to my experience of this one.
 If I hadn’t cultivated the principles of the scientific method, I would’ve had no way to even know what it did.

 Once again, I caveat that THIS IS NOT SCIENCE.
 It’s very far from true isolated evidence.
-But using the concepts of the scientific method gave me a better understanding of the world.
+But using the concepts of the scientific method gave me a better understanding of the world, a mini-experiment which I can to my bank of knowledge.

 I’ll let you in on a secret: the best trainers all track data, test new variables, and are keenly aware of the scientific method, even when they’re just doing drugs at parties (okay John and I might be the only ones who do that last one).